Kernel Data Recovery Blog

 Amazon RDS lets you create multiple types of relational databases like PostgreSQL, SQL Server, Maria DB, Oracle, MySQL, etc. Amazon RDS will take care of all the maintenance of the database, take a routine backup, and allows the use of the latest version of the selected database application.

-The introduction of Native Backup/Restore functionality in SQL Server database empowers users to generate native database backups directly from the RDS instance and save them in an Amazon S3 bucket.
-When required, these backups can be restored to either an on-premises SQL Server or another RDS instance, providing flexible data recovery options.
+With the Native Backup/Restore support for SQL Server database, the target users can now create native database backups from the RDS instance and store it in Amazon S3 bucket.
+As per the need, you can restore the database backup either to on-premises SQL Server or another RDS instance.

 With native backup/restore for SQL Server database, the user (DBA) can do the following: